Major & Minor

 The Department of History educates students about the past and equips them with valuable critical thinking, research, and communication skills in the present, preparing them for diverse careers and a life of informed citizenship.

 Among other requirements, majors must take ten classes (30 credits) in History classes.
-Between 4-6 of those classes must be taken in the student’s chosen area of concentration.
-The possible areas of concentration for the
+Between 4-6 of those classes must be taken in the student’s chosen area of concentration, which are divided into Geographic and Thematic clusters.
+The possible areas of concentration for the History major are listed below:

 Includes classes on the histories of Africa countries in the colonial and postcolonial eras, premodern and modern south Asia, premodern and modern Japan, and China.